simpligility/maven-android-sdk-deployer/README.markdown

 Currently android.jar artifacts are available in Maven central and unless you use maps related dependencies or insist on using the original jar files from the local SDK install, you will not need this tool anymore.

+You will however need this tool to access the latest Android 2.3 release or to work around bugs like missing JSON libraries in some older artifacts deployed to Maven central.
+If you  use this tool make sure your dependencies are as documented here.

 The Maven Android SDK Deployer is a helper maven project that can be used to install the libraries necessary to build Android applications with Maven and the Maven Android Plugin directly from your local Android SDK installation.